Episcopal Church (United States): Nineteenth century

 In 1856, the first society for African Americans in the Episcopal Church was founded by James Theodore Holly.
 Named The Protestant Episcopal Society for Promoting The Extension of The Church Among Colored People, the society argued that blacks should be allowed to participate in seminaries and diocesan conventions.
 The group lost its focus when Holly emigrated to Haiti, but other groups followed after the Civil War.
 The current Union of Black Episcopalians traces its history to the society.
 Holly went on to found the Anglican Church in Haiti, where he became the first African-American bishop on November 8, 1874.
 As Bishop of Haiti, Holly was the first African American to attend the Lambeth Conference.
 However, he was consecrated by the American Church Missionary Society, an Evangelical Episcopal branch of the Church.

-Episcopal missions chartered by African-Americans in this era were chartered as a Colored Episcopal Mission.
+Episcopal missions chartered by African Americans in this era were chartered as a Colored Episcopal Mission.
 All other missions (white) were chartered as an Organized Episcopal Mission.
 Many historically Black parishes are still in existence to date.

 When the American Civil War began in 1861, Episcopalians in the South formed the Protestant Episcopal Church in the Confederate States of America.
-However, in the North the separation was never officially recognized.
+However, in the North, the separation was never officially recognized.
+In particular, the Episcopalian communities in Pennsylvania supported free black communities and the Underground Railroad.
 By May 16, 1866, the southern dioceses had rejoined the national church.

 By the middle of the 19th century, evangelical Episcopalians disturbed by High Church Tractarianism, while continuing to work in interdenominational agencies, formed their own voluntary societies, and eventually, in 1874, a faction objecting to the revival of ritual practices established the Reformed Episcopal Church.

 Samuel David Ferguson was the first black bishop consecrated by the Episcopal Church, the first to practice in the U.S. and the first black person to sit in the House of Bishops.
 Bishop Ferguson was consecrated on June 24, 1885, with the then-Presiding Bishop of the Episcopal Church acting as a consecrator.

 In the following year, Henry C. Potter, Bishop of the Episcopal Diocese of New York, addressed his clergymen upon the question of Labor.
 Church Association for the Advancement of the Interests of Labor was formed in 1887.

 During the Gilded Age, highly prominent laity such as bankers J. P. Morgan, industrialist Henry Ford, and art collector Isabella Stewart Gardner played a central role in shaping a distinctive upper class Episcopalian ethos, especially with regard to preserving the arts and history.
 These philanthropists propelled the Episcopal Church into a quasi-national position of importance while at the same time giving the church a central role in the cultural transformation of the country.
 Another mark of influence is the fact that more than a quarter of all presidents of the United States have been Episcopalians (see religious affiliations of presidents of the United States).
 It was during this period that the Book of Common Prayer was revised, first in 1892 and later in 1928.